-- 5. Regarding palaeontological resources, it is recommended that no further palaeontological heritage studies, ground truthing, or specialist mitigation be required pending the discovery of newly discovered fossils.
-The construction of the development may thus be permitted in its whole extent, as the development footprint is not considered sensitive in terms of palaeontological resources.
-Although no fossils were identified, they could be exposed during excavations.
-The ESO for this project must be informed that the Prins Albert Formation of the Ecca Group has a High Palaeontological Sensitivity; therefore, in the event that: - Palaeontological Heritage is uncovered during surface clearing and excavations; the Chance Find Protocol attached should be implemented immediately.
+- 1. No archaeological, historical or culturally significant heritage resources were identified.
+Therefore, no mitigation is needed. - 2.
+Regarding palaeontological resources, it is recommended that no further palaeontological heritage studies, ground truthing, or specialist mitigation be required pending the discovery of newly discovered fossils.
+The construction of the development may thus be permitted to its whole extent, as the development footprint is not considered sensitive in terms of palaeontological resources.
+Although no fossils were identified, in the event that: - Palaeontological Heritage is uncovered during surface clearing and excavations; the Chance Find Protocol attached should be implemented immediately.
 Fossil discoveries ought to be protected, and the ECO/site manager must report to South African Heritage Resources Agency (SAHRA) (Contact details: SAHRIS, 111 Harrington Street, Cape Town.
 PO Box 4637, Cape Town 8000, South Africa.
 3rd floor Protea Assurance Building, 142 Longmarket St, Cape Town City Centre, Cape Town, 8000; Private Bag X9067, Cape Town, 8000 Tel: 021 483 9598.
 Fax: +27 (0) 21 483 9845.
 Web: https://sahris.sahra.org.za) so that mitigation (recording and collection) can be carried out. - Before any fossil material can be collected from the development site, the specialist involved would need to apply for a collection permit from SAHRA.
-Fossil material must be housed in an official collection (museum or university), while all reports and fieldwork should meet the minimum standards for palaeontological impact studies proposed by SAHRA (2012). - These recommendations should be incorporated into the Environmental Management Programme (EMPr) for the KTE Pipeline project and associated infrastructure. - 6.
+Fossil material must be housed in an official collection (museum or university), while all reports and fieldwork should meet the minimum standards for palaeontological impact studies proposed by SAHRA (2012). - These recommendations should be incorporated into the Environmental Management Programme (EMPr) for the KTE Pipeline project and associated infrastructure (Butler 2024, Appendix A). - 3.
 Although all possible care has been taken to identify sites of cultural importance during the investigation of study areas, it is always possible that hidden or sub-surface sites could be overlooked during the assessment.
 If during construction, any evidence of archaeological sites or remains (e.g. remnants of stone-made structures, indigenous ceramics, bones, stone artefacts, ostrich eggshell fragments, charcoal and ash concentrations), fossils or other categories of heritage resources are found during the proposed development, SAHRA must be alerted as per section 35(3) of the NHRA.
 If unmarked human burials are uncovered, the SAHRA must be alerted immediately as per section 36(6) of the NHRA.
 Depending on the nature of the finds, a professional archaeologist or palaeontologist must be contacted as soon as possible to inspect the findings.
 If the newly discovered heritage resources are of archaeological or palaeontological significance, a Phase 2 rescue operation may be required, subject to permits issued by SAHRA.
-UBIQUE Heritage

-Consultants and its personnel will not be held liable for such oversights or costs incurred due to such oversights.
+UBIQUE Heritage Consultants and its personnel will not be held liable for such oversights or costs incurred due to such oversights.